edwilde/composer-fork-status-action/README.md

 - **Branch**: Link to the branch in use (from the `dev-branch` version constraint).
 - **Fork PR**: A link to the pull request if found, or a note if not found.
 - **Merged**: Whether the PR has been merged (`Yes`/`No`), or `-` if not applicable.
-- **Description**: The GitHub repo description, truncated to 25 characters.

 ## Gotchas